XLNC-Deoxys/WRO-FE25/README.md

 # Software

+## Calibration

+We frequently ran into the issue of lightning during our tests and previous competitions.
+External factors like difference in lightning or even the material that the playing field is made of can affect the accuracy of the EV3 color sensor.
+Though we try to compensate by increasing the range at which it detects blue and orange, there is still a negative effect.
+To solve this, our team has a short program we launch before every run.
+The program simply drives forward and detects spikes in color signatures.
+We place the robot in a way so that it passes over both lines.
+It then selects the average value for both blue and orange and saves it into its storage.
+This value is the color value we use when detecting the line in both Open Challenge and Obstacle Challenge.
+In short, this calibration program allows us to mitigate external factors and improve color sensor accuracy.

 ## Open challenge

 To help you better understand what I'm explaining, you can [click here](https://youtu.be/S0fUP4UXTCI) to view the video we created.